mbutterick/pollen-users/README.md

 # pollen-users

-This is the official discussion area / mailing-list substitute for [Pollen](https://pollenpub.com), a book-publishing system written in Racket.
+This is the official discussion area / mailing-list substitute for [Pollen](https://pollenpub.com), a book-publishing system written in Racket, as well as the related project [Quad](https://docs.racket-lang.org/quad/), a document processor that converts markup to PDF and cooperates nicely with Pollen.

 Questions, suggestions, announcements welcome.
 Your host: Matthew Butterick.